numpy/numpy/doc/source/reference/random/parallel.rst

 territory ([2]_).

-Note that while `~SeedSequence` attempts to solve many of the issues related to user-provided small seeds, we still recommend using ``secrets.randbits(128)`` seeds for community practice reasons.
+Note that while `~SeedSequence` attempts to solve many of the issues related to user-provided small seeds, we still recommend using :py:func:`secrets.randbits` to generate seeds with 128 bits of entropy to avoid the remaining biases introduced by human-chosen seeds.

 ..
 [1] The algorithm is carefully designed to eliminate a number of possible
        ways to collide.
 For example, if one only does one level of spawning, it